flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 To save memory, groups of four tiles are combined into 16x16 pixel maps called **blocks**, within which all tiles share a colour palette.

 **Nametables** (stored in VRAM) specify which tiles to display in the background layer.
 The PPU looks for four 1024-byte Nametables, each one corresponding to a quadrant of the layer.
-However, there's only 2 KB of VRAM available!
+However, there are only 2 KB of VRAM available!
 As a consequence, only two Nametables can be stored without additional hardware from the cartridge.
-Though the remaining two still have to be addressed somewhere: most games just point the remaining two where the first two are (this is called **mirroring**).
+Yet, the remaining two still have to be addressed somewhere: most games just point the remaining two where the first two are (this is called **mirroring**).

 While this architecture may seem flawed at first, it was designed to keep costs down while providing simple **expandability**: if games needed a wider background, extra VRAM could be included in the cartridge.